CartoDB/documentation/app/content/data-observatory/example-tilesets.md

 Use the gallery below to browse examples of the types of visualizations you can achieve and the table that follows to find the location and characteristics of all available tilesets.

-{{% bannerNote type="tip" title="TIP" %}}
-We have created a collection of ready-to-use Data Observatory tilesets from public datasets that are directly available in the BigQuery project `carto-do-public-tilesets`.
-Visit [this page](../../example-tilesets) for a gallery of visualizations and the full list of available lilesets.
-{{%/ bannerNote %}}

 {{<grid>}}

 {{<imageCard